adaltas/node-nikita/docs/content/action/handler.md

 })
 ```

-## Return
+## Returned output

 The value returned by the handler is a value sent to the [action output](/current/action/output).
-It can be of any type either not present, but it is interpreted differently in the output.
-When the value is:
+It can be of any type.

+Some plugins may alter its content:

 - a **boolean**, it is interpreted as the [`status` property](/current/usages/status) of the output object.
   ```js